vaasahacklab/doorbell/README.md

 ## Usage

 Script waits incoming JSON-requests on configured port. it expects `{'request': 'frontdoor'}` string key-value (standard JSON), where `frontdoor` is the token to play doorbell for.
 If soundfile mapping exist for `frontdoor` in config, mapped soundfile will play, otherwise wildcard soundfile will play if configured.
 Failing both returns error to requester.

+### Systemd unit

+doorbell.service.example is provided as an example systemd service unit file, it assumes setup done as per installation section, adjust for your modifications.